PaoloMazzon/Astro/docs/GettingStarted.md

 choice, [Wren](https://github.com/wren-lang/wren), visit the [Wren website](https://wren.io/getting-started.html)
 and the [Wren section](Wren).
-To launch an Astro project, you need the runtime (Astro.exe) and at least one Wren file named `prog/init.wren` that tells the engine where and how to start execution.
+To launch an Astro project, you need the runtime (Astro.exe) and at least one Wren file named `data/game/init.wren` that tells the engine where and how to start execution.

+In brief, you want

+ + All of your resources inside `data/`.
+ + All of your .wren source files in `data/game`.
+ + A file named `data/game/init.wren` that tells Astro how to start.

 ## Runtime
 You may either build the C runtime yourself or download a binary if their available.
 The runtime